The Quantum Wasserstein Distance of Order 1

 \begin{defn}[Quantum $W_1$ distance, informal] Two quantum states of $n$ qudits are neighboring if they coincide after a suitable qudit is discarded.
 The quantum $W_1$ distance is the maximum distance that is induced by a norm that assigns distance at most one to any couple of neighboring states. \end{defn}

-In \autoref{sec:prop}, we prove several properties of the proposed quantum $W_1$ distance: \begin{itemize} \item It is invariant with respect to permutations of the qudits and unitary operations acting on one qudit (\autoref{sec:symm}) and additive with respect to the tensor product (\autoref{sec:tens}).
+In \autoref{sec:prop}, we prove several properties of the proposed quantum $W_1$ distance: \begin{itemize} \item Its ratio with the trace distance lies between $1$ and $n$ (\autoref{sec:tr}). \item It is invariant with respect to permutations of the qudits and unitary operations acting on one qudit (\autoref{sec:symm}) and additive with respect to the tensor product (\autoref{sec:tens}).
 Moreover, the $W_1$ distance between two quantum states which coincide after discarding $k$ qudits is at most $2k$ (\autoref{sec:marg}).
 In particular, any quantum operation on $k$ qudits can displace the initial quantum state by at most $2k$ in the proposed distance.

-\item It recovers the Hamming distance for vectors of the canonical basis, and more generally the classical $W_1$ distance for quantum states diagonal in the canonical basis (\autoref{sec:class}). \item Its ratio with the trace distance lies between $1$ and $n$ (\autoref{sec:tr}). \end{itemize}
+\item It recovers the Hamming distance for vectors of the canonical basis, and more generally the classical $W_1$ distance for quantum states diagonal in the canonical basis (\autoref{sec:class}). \end{itemize}

 In \autoref{sec:dual}, we define a generalization to quantum observables of the Lipschitz constant of real-valued functions on a metric space.
 We prove that, as in the classical case, the proposed quantum $W_1$ distance between two quantum states is equal to the maximum difference between the expectation values of the two states with respect to an observable with Lipschitz constant at most one.
 This dual formulation provides a recipe to calculate the proposed quantum $W_1$ distance using a semidefinite program.